xStarbound/xStarbound/README.md

 To build and install on Windows 10 or 11:

-1. Download and install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/whatsnew/).
-Make sure to install C++ support (and optionally the game dev stuff).
+1. Download and install [Visual Studio 2022](https://visualstudio.microsoft.com/vs/whatsnew/) and [CMake](https://cmake.org/download/).
+For Visual Studio, make sure to install C++ support (and optionally the game dev stuff) when the VS installer asks you what to install.
+For CMake, make sure you download and use the `.msi` installer for 64-bit Windows.
-2. Download the latest source ZIP (or clone the repo) and extract.
+2. Download the latest source ZIP (or install [Git](https://git-scm.com/download/win) and clone the repo) and extract.
 3. Go into `scripts\windows\` and double-click `setup64.bat`.
 4. Wait for that batch file to finish, go up two folders, open up `build\` and double-click `ALL_BUILD.vcxproj`.
 5. Select **Build → Build Solution** in Visual Studio.